McMinnville Airport, McMinnville, OR

 Clicking links on this website may result in a commission being paid to Jettreks.
 The price you pay is not affected.

-This is a very small airport, I’m sure with limited funds, and certain things are in need of upgrading.
-I’m not convinced either runway should be rated excellent but that’s not my call. (late 2023) However, one of them is still decent and the destination is worth it.
+This is a very small airport, I’m sure, with limited funds, and certain things need upgrading.
+I’m not convinced either runway should be rated excellent, but that’s not my call. (late 2023) However, one of them is still decent, and the destination is worth it.

 Transportation

-Both Uber and Lyft are available in McMinnville but depending on time of year and time of day you may have a little bit of a wait.
-They do have a taxi service, Rick Shaw Taxi, but there could also be a wait time problem and they’re only open from 9 to 9.
-If you want to try it there is local bus service and although it’s free it’s also infrequent.
-Best bet is a to rent a bike or grab a rental car from Enterprise.
+Both Uber and Lyft are available in McMinnville.
+Depending on the time of year and time of day, you may have a bit of a wait.
+They do have a taxi service, Rick Shaw Taxi, but there could also be a long wait time, and they’re only open from 9 a.m. to 9 p.m.
+If you want to try it, there is a local bus service, and although it’s free, it’s also infrequent.
+The best bet is to rent a bike or grab a rental car from Enterprise.

 Where To Stay

-For a unique one of a kind stay the A’ Tuscan Estate Bed and Breakfast is a good choice.
-If you don’t want a chain hotel the character of this old 1928 Colonial will make your day with a 3-course gourmet breakfast and a beautiful outdoor space for your going to bed glass of wine.
+For a unique one-of-a-kind stay, the A Tuscan Estate Bed & Breakfast is a good choice.
+If you don’t want a chain hotel, the character of this 1928 Colonial will make your day with a 3-course gourmet breakfast and a beautiful outdoor space for your ‘going to bed’ glass of wine.

 If you’re looking for a great location, Douglas on Third is perfectly placed to get you anywhere you want to go in this town.
-It’s an family owned apartment type hotel with kitchens.
+It’s a family-owned apartment-type hotel with kitchens.
 The luxurious Atticus Hotel and Pacific Northwest chain The McMenamins Hotel Oregon are also great locations if you want to explore downtown.

-For compare chain hotels, prices and amenities go to Expedia.com or Hotels.com
+To compare chain hotels, prices, and amenities, go to Expedia.com or Hotels.com

 Where To Drink

-The rooftop bar at McMenamins has a great view but they also have a pub downstairs.
+The rooftop bar at McMenamins has a great view, but they also have a pub downstairs.
 The Golden Valley Brewery is nice.
-Jae’s Landing, Blue Moon Lounge, Mac Taps, are also highly rated.
-Mac Taps is also dog friendly in case you brought your best friend.
+Jae’s Landing, Blue Moon Lounge, and Mac Taps are also highly rated.
+Mac Taps is also dog-friendly in case you brought your best friend.

 Things To Do

-There is so much to see here it will take awhile.
+There is so much to see here that it will take a while.
 There are four large buildings with more than 50 different aircraft.
-Including a B-17G, the Martin Titan II SLV Space Satellite booster rocket and a SR-71 Blackbird.
+Including a B-17G, the Martin Titan II SLV Space Satellite booster rocket, and an SR-71 Blackbird.
 The simulators here are out of this world.
-Almost literally, there’s one for landing the space shuttle. one for docking a Gemini capsule, and one to land and operate the Lunar Excursion Module.
-The Titan rocket is so tall they had to build two floors beneath what you see at ground level so that they could fit it inside the building.
+Almost literally, there’s one for landing the space shuttle, one for docking a Gemini capsule, and one to land and operate the Lunar Excursion Module.
+The Titan rocket is so tall that they had to build two floors beneath what you see at ground level, so it would fit inside the building.

-There’s also the Wings and Waves Waterpark built around an old Boeing 747 at the Evergreen Aviation & Space Museum and the city of McMinnville host a UFO festival every year.
+There’s also the Wings and Waves Waterpark built around an old Boeing 747 at the Evergreen Aviation & Space Museum, and the city of McMinnville hosts a UFO festival every year.

-McMinnville is at the heart of wine country in Willamette Valley.
-About 40 miles NE sits Portland and a little over 25 miles SE is Salem.
+McMinnville is at the heart of wine country in the Willamette Valley.
+About 40 miles NE sits Portland, and a little over 25 miles SE is Salem.
 This great small city is also only 50 miles from the coast.
-It’s a nice in between place, so you can choose any direction or just stay put and enjoy your surroundings.
+It’s a nice in-between place, so you can choose any direction or just stay put and enjoy your surroundings.

 Visit jettreks.com and sign up for more small airports with big personalities.